-Effective branding is at the heart of a great business.
-Companies like Apple, Airbnb, and even Coca Cola didn’t just make an impact because they have great products.
-These companies are effective because they know how to present themselves to the right audience at the right time.
+Effective branding is the lifeline of ant thriving business.
+Companies like Apple, Airbnb, and even Coca Cola are successful because they know how to sell their idea to the right audience at the right time.

 All you need to do is keep the three “C’s” in mind: Clarity, Consistency, and Creativity while following these steps: